There are times in a dehydrator’s life when you have bits and pieces left over of dehydrated vegetables and

 In my batch, I included a bunch of dehydrated frozen mixed vegetables, dehydrated canned pumpkin (coming soon!) and dehydrated tomato paste.
 They were leftovers from jars that had only a bit of stuff left (tomato paste), or were more than I knew I was going to use in the next year (frozen vegetables – over estimated my use and wanted to make them more versatile for the way we eat), and then just because (the pumpkin).

-Since it is in a powder format, it is not going to effect the food we add it to texturally, though it can add to the flavor profile, but mixing the vegetables doesn’t hurt at all (unless you put in a lot of one particuarly strong vegetable like peas or okra which are really strong once dehydrated – at least for us since we’re not big fans of those flavors anyway).
+Since it is in a powder format, it is not going to effect the food we add it to texturally, but it will add to the flavor profile.
+Mixing the vegetables doesn’t hurt at all (unless you put in a lot of one particuarly strong vegetable like peas or okra which are really strong once dehydrated – at least for us since we’re not big fans of those flavors anyway).

 How to Make Vegetable Powder